starrolle13/Fleetify/README.md

 ## API

-I plan on using the google maps API and a vehicle tracking api.
+I plan on using the google maps API and a vehicle tracking api as a stretch goal.

 ## Component Hierarchy